-Meal planning and organization will keep you on the right path of gluten-free living.
+Meal planning and organization will keep you on the right path to gluten-free living.
 Planning your meals and snacks means you know what you will be eating, not struggling to figure out what to eat.
 This also helps to eat healthier.
 We tend to grab what’s quickly available when hungry, which often isn’t the best option.

 Q is for Quality of Life

-Knowing that you need to live gluten-free is a fabulous thing!
+Knowing that you need to live gluten-free is a fabulous thing.
 By doing so you are bringing health back to your body and improving the quality of your life.
 No more belly aches, no more exhaustion, no more missing out on all the fun things that gluten has taken away from you.